 PEPFAR works closely with host countries, particularly with Ministries of Health, to jointly monitor the HIV response.
 Monitoring the host country HIV response is critical to understanding both the achievements and the gaps at the subnational level and within specific populations.
 Host country data are used to inform PEPFAR programs and guide how PEPFAR resources are allocated.
-The key program areas for monitoring host country targets and results are: prevention of mother to child transmission programs; key populations; voluntary male medical circumcision; and HIV diagnosis and treatment, including viral suppression.
+The key program areas for monitoring host country targets and results are: prevention of mother to child transmission programs; and HIV diagnosis and treatment, including viral suppression.
+Increasingly, individual level surveillance data are critical to implement and used in conjunction with the MOH to capture data from recent infections to deaths.